garrettlr/larry/packages/libs/larry-bnd/README.md

     - Incorporate finished work with ongoing work
         - in cases like hotpatch scenarios would be nice to have a tool that merges this back out to ongoing work.
 - CI includes
-    - build and release pipeline
+    - build and release phases
         - build
             - steps required before executing developer tests
         - developer test